 Typically, this is an easy procedure.
 An anesthesiologist will put you to sleep, so you’ll feel no pain, stress, or discomfort.
 Once you’re asleep, the doctor will insert a camera down your esophagus to check for varices – varicose veins in your stomach.
 These veins can cause stomach bleeding.
 Your doctor will treat them to eliminate danger of bleeding.

-Colonoscopy: The purpose of this test is to look for intestinal polyps HCV-related, but they will eventually turn into cancer if not removed.
+The purpose of this test is to look for intestinal polyps.
+These can be HCV-related, but may eventually turn into cancer if not removed.
 Your doctor will remove any polyps, and send them off to a lab for testing.